Espresso Puck Prep Explained

 Buying Guide

-• Look for a machine that allows for precise control of extraction time.
+• Look for a machine that allows precise control of extraction time, since better puck prep is easier to notice and adjust when your shot timing is stable.

 For tips on choosing the right espresso machine, explore this guide on espresso machines.